 Read more: Your Guide To The Best Hong Kong Beaches

 For a more glamorous take on camping in Hong Kong, book a spot at Sai Yuen in Cheung Chau.
 This peaceful island spot comes complete with a range of tents to choose from (so no lugging your gear over on the ferry!).
 Offering Mongolian yurts, tepees, safari-style tents and futuristic stargazing domes, each is fully stocked with all the bedding and camping gear you need.
 If you’re wanting a more traditional camping experience, Sai Yuen also offer its “Wild Camping” experience; here, you can still hire tents and other equipment, but you’ll have to pitch your own camping tent!
 The farm also offers a whole range of activities, including rock climbing and rope courses.
 Call 2981 1010 for more details, booking and prices.

 Location: Sai Yuen, Cheung Chau Island, Hong Kong

 Facilities: A variety of tents, barbecue pits, toilets

-Getting there: Take the ferry from Central Pier to Cheung Chau (fast ferry takes about 35 minutes, slow takes 55 minutes).
+How to get there: Take the ferry from Central Pier to Cheung Chau (fast ferry takes about 35 minutes, slow takes 55 minutes).
 Once in Cheung Chau, follow the directions here to find Sai Yuen.

 Located super close to Pui O beach is the gorgeous woodland retreat of Nam Shan.
-Make sure to check out Nam Shan Viewing Point, situated on a hill not far from the campsite, which offers a panoramic view of Mui Wo and Pui O Bay.
+Make sure to check out Nam Shan Viewing Point, situated on a hill not far from the camping site, which offers a panoramic view of Mui Wo and Pui O Bay.
 Nam Shan also boasts the largest barbecue area in Lantau Country Park, with the extensive grassland accommodating more than 100 picnic goers.
 Be sure to stock up and make the most of the facilities!